Introduction

 Residence

-William and Susan lived in one of the railway cottages at Hardington Marsh by April 1891 and possibly by April 1881.
+By April 1881, William and Susan lived in one of the railway cottages at Hardington Marsh.

 Death

-William died on 1 August 1907, aged 66, after a prolonged illness.
-Two days later, he was laid to rest in the village churchyard, members of the Plymouth Brethren community conducting his funeral.
-The Western Chronicle reported that “the Church and Nonconformists” had held weekly services at his house for many years.[1]
+Three days later, he was laid to rest in the village churchyard, and members of the Plymouth Brethren community conducted his funeral.[8]

 After William’s death, his belongings were auctioned by William Redwood.
 The sale included an oak carved chest and sixty head of poultry.[9]